 This post summarizes the sixth of eight days I spent backpacking through Shenandoah National Park on the Appalachian Trail.
-Click here for more articles from the trip.
+Click here for my Trip Summary to find articles, maps, and details around trip prep, packing, and lessons learned.

 Day 6: Pinefield Hut to Blackrock Hut